qubitdigital/qubit-sdk-ios/README.md

 # Qubit Mobile
-Installation of the Qubit tracker library, to provide event tracking and lookup
+Installation of the QubitSDK, to provide event tracking and lookup

 Before you start the installation process, please [provide us](mailto:ios@qubit.com?subject=iOS%20Repository%20Permission) with your GitHub username.
-This will allow us to grant you access to the tracker’s repository and ensure that it can be easily managed alongside your other dependencies.
+This will allow us to grant you access to the QubitSDK repository and ensure that it can be easily managed alongside your other dependencies.

 # Updates